 Somebody, Please Tell Me Who I Am

-When high-school senior Ben Bright expresses his patriotic duty by secretly enlisting in the Army, his family, friends, and fiancée don’t quite approve — and when he’s flown home from Iraq after being injured by a roadside bomb, they’re grateful he’s alive.
+When high-school senior Ben Bright expresses his patriotic duty by secretly enlisting in the Army, his family, friends, and fiancée don’t approve — but when he’s flown home from Iraq after being injured by a roadside bomb, they’re grateful he’s alive.
 What they soon find out is that he remembers absolutely nothing.
 Not even his name.
 And none of their lives will ever be the same.

 1000640https://www.kirkusreviews.com/book-reviews/harry-mazer/somebody-please-tell-me-who-i-am/#reviewKirkus (starred review): “As illuminating as a hand grenade, and just as powerful.”
 (Full text at bottom of page)*

-VOYA: “Heart-wrenching and emotionally-charged … a moving portrait of a young soldier’s sacrifice and struggle … With realistic dialogue, relatable characters, and subject matter relevant to teens … ”
+1000640http://bit.ly/HVvFKgVOYA: “Heart-wrenching and emotionally-charged … a moving portrait of a young soldier’s sacrifice and struggle … with realistic dialogue, relatable characters, and subject matter relevant to teens … ”

-1000640http://bit.ly/w8GoFsPublishers Weekly: “Mazer and Lerangis use strong characters and storytelling to explore the slow and painful recovery of an injured teenage soldier…. the journey is powerful and worthwhile.”
+1000640http://bit.ly/w8GoFsPublishers Weekly: “Mazer and Lerangis use strong characters and storytelling to explore the slow and painful recovery of an injured teenage soldier….
+The journey is powerful and worthwhile.”

 1000640http://whatchamacallitreviews.blogspot.com/2012/02/somebody-please-tell-me-who-i-am-by.htmlWhatchamacallit Reviews: “Gripping … sensational writing ability exhibited in each page.… Every major character, from Ben to Chris feels real and tangible, as if the very next moment one of these characters is going to walk in your front door and say hello.… a fantastic book!”